zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    This event is raised for each unencrypted SSL/TLS handshake message.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :msg_type: Type of the handshake message that was seen.
+   :param msg_type: Type of the handshake message that was seen.

-   :length: Length of the handshake message that was seen.
+   :param length: Length of the handshake message that was seen.

    .. zeek:see:: ssl_alert ssl_established ssl_extension ssl_server_hello
       ssl_session_ticket_handshake x509_certificate ssl_client_hello